jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## [Rocket](http://vs.tcgbrowser.com/images/cards/big/mnb-053.jpg) (MC)
 **Set: The Marvel Battles**

 Q: Will his **Back Against the Wall** power trigger if I have no cards for a moment in the middle of resolving an effect?
-For example, if I use Emma Frost’s Mind Games on myself?
+For example, if I use Emma Frost’s **Mind Games** on myself?

+A: No. You have to have no cards after the effect has finished resolving.

+^(Source: UDE FAQ)

+---

 ## [Rocket](http://vs.tcgbrowser.com/images/cards/big/mcu1-014.jpg)